solarkennedy/xkyle.com/content/post/2019-01-12-being-a-great-engineering-mentor.markdown

 in more challenging and unfamiliar tasks.

 Sometimes though, a mentee can surprise you at their abilities.
-Sometimes things you think are hard are not actually hard.
-Sometimes tasks become difficult, simply because we (mentors) prime the menetee's thoughts unnecessarily.
+Sometimes things *you* think are hard are not actually hard.
+Sometimes tasks become difficult, simply because we (mentors) prime the mentee's thoughts unnecessarily.
 Instead of saying:

 > "This is going to be a hard ticket, it has 5 story points and involves an old